vamsikrishna125/online_quiz/README.md

 # online_quiz
-Its a online quiz project ,the student can quizzes online and faculty can upload questions
+Its a online quiz project ,the student can take quizzes online and faculty can upload questions